acquia/blt/readme/configuration-management.md

 For example, let's say you want to install and configure the Stage File Proxy module locally but not in remote environments.
 Follow these steps to add it to the local split:

 1. Require the module via `composer require drupal/stage_file_proxy`.
-2. Start from a clean installation: `blt local:setup` or `blt local:refresh`.
+2. Start from a clean installation: `blt setup` or `blt sync:refresh`.
 3. Install the Stage File Proxy module via `drush en stage_file_proxy -y`
 4. Configure the Stage File Proxy module as appropriate.
 5. Navigate to the local config split configuration page: `/admin/config/development/configuration/config-split/local/edit`